 Honesty and Integrity, Compassion, Courage, Service to Others, Cooperation and Collaboration, Character Development, and High Moral and Ethical Standards.

 Since 1995, better than 90% of our eighth and ninth graders have graduated high school and many have gone on to two and four year colleges and are employed.
 The first high school class graduated in June 2012; 100% college and/or career-ready 100% earned Regents credits; five of the eight graduated with full Regents diplomas; and seven of the eight graduates are currently enrolled in post-secondary education institutions.
 The second graduating class of ten students (June 2013) was 100% prepared for college and/or careers.
 Two of the ten students earned full Regents diplomas.
 The other eight earned local diplomas.
 The third senior class of seventeen students graduated in June 2014.
 One of those students earned a New York State (NYS) Regents Scholarship.
 All of the students in Hope Hall's graduating senior classes complete 40 hours or more of community service.
-The 2017-2018 school year marks the 7th Senior class of 15 students, who are all on track to graduate with a New York State Regents diploma.

 We focus on: Education